-In the right Related Metadata field, the MIP device name is displayed and is now associated with the
+In the right Related Metadata field, the MIP device name is displayed and is now associated with the highlighted camera in the left pane.

-107.5 Connect SAFR to Milestone Video Feeds
+114.5 Connect SAFR to Milestone Video Feeds

 Once the camera is in the Video Archiver, it shows up as a Milestone camera in SAFR.
 If it does not, try closing and re-opening SAFR.